hadro/info654fa22/slides/class_8.md

 Try the following:
 - change "size" to `pct:10` [this means 10% of the original size]
+- change "Region" to `full`
 - change "Region" to `square`
+- Now, refresh the page
 - change the third number in "Region" from `799` to `1400`, so the whole string reads `1015,1460,1400,824`
 - change "size" to `600,` [don't forget the comma after the 600]
 - Now copy the `Requested image url:` just above the image, and paste it into a new tab